danieltjw/aifutures/README.md

 ---

-# Society changes due to Friendly AGI
+# Societal changes due to Friendly AGI

 Friendly AGI and powerful Narrow AI will be more productive than humans have ever been.
 [Humans cannot compete with AI on productivity.](#artificial-super-intelligence)